 - An e-certificate confirming successful completion of a Writing for the Web training course.
 Click here to see an example of the certificate you receive.

 After course support

 Following Writing for the Web training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.
 For further details, see Support.

 As we’d be hosting this course for you/your group, there’s usually flexibility to change these to suit you, e.g. start or end 30 minutes earlier or later.

 Payment for writing for web training training can be made bank transfer or card.
 View training course payment options.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an writing for web training training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Writing for the Web course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 Terms and conditions